matthewhand/openai-kokoro-tts/README.md

 <img src="assets/images/kokoro-logo.jpg" alt="Project Logo" width="400"/>

 Welcome to **openai-kokoro-tts**!
-This project provides a user-friendly Flask-based API for generating high-quality text-to-speech (TTS) audio using **Kokoro-TTS**, a flexible and powerful TTS engine.
+This is a third-party application that provides an OpenAI API-compatible endpoint for generating high-quality text-to-speech (TTS) audio using **Kokoro-TTS**, a flexible and powerful TTS engine developed by [hexgrad](https://huggingface.co/hexgrad/Kokoro-82M).
+This project can be used as a drop-in replacement for various OpenAI client applications, such as open-webui, enabling seamless integration of Kokoro-TTS into your existing workflows.

 ---